Emergency Dentist – Odessa, TX

 Get Immediate Dental Emergency Care

 While it would be better if we could help our patients avoid dental emergencies altogether, these stressful, scary situations can be entirely unavoidable at times.
 When they do happen, already having a trusted dental practice in your corner can make a world of difference.
-At Boyles General Dentistry & Implant Center, our dentists strive to treat patients with dental emergencies as soon as possible.
+At Boyles General Dentistry & Implant Center, our emergency dentist in Odessa, TX strives to treat patients with dental emergencies as soon as possible.
 If you are experiencing a dental emergency, don’t wait to contact our office, and we’ll do our best to accommodate your needs.

 How to Handle Common Dental Emergencies

 No matter what type of dental emergency you’re facing, one of the first steps you should take is calling our office.
 Not only can we get you scheduled with our first available appointment, but we can also provide advice specifically for your situation.
 In the meantime, here are some general tips for dealing with common dental emergencies until you can come in to our Terrell practice.

 Try to floss around the affected tooth—just in case there is debris between your teeth causing discomfort.
 If pain persists, call us!
 Rinse your mouth with warm water to keep the area clean, and use over-the-counter medication and cold compresses to manage any pain.
 In many cases, we may need to perform a root canal to alleviate your pain and remove tooth decay.